-We are committed to working collaboratively with others, and towards collective goals such as the Grand Bargain commitments on cash.
-Strong partnerships with governments, academia, the private sector and other humanitarian agencies are essential to delivering more efficient and effective cash assistance.
+We are committed to working collaboratively with others, and towards collective goals such as the Grand Bargain Commitments on cash.
+Strong partnerships with other humanitarian organisations, governments, academia, and the private sector are essential to delivering more efficient and effective cash assistance.

-Within the Red Cross and Red Crescent Movement our work on cash is guided by the CPWG (Cash Peer Working Group), a body of technical advisers who collaborate on efforts to scale-up and improve the quality of cash assistance.
-At a strategic level, an advisory group comprised of National Society leaders helps disseminate the cash agenda across the Movement.
+Within the International Red Cross and Red Crescent Movement our work on cash is guided by the Cash Peer Working Group (CPWG), a body of technical advisers who collaborate on efforts to scale-up and improve the quality of cash assistance.
+At a strategic level, an Advisory Group, comprised of National Society leaders, helps to champion the cash agenda across the Movement.

 Our Strategic Framework

 The International Red Cross and Red Crescent Movement’s Strategic Framework will guide our work between 2018-2020.
 Our vision is that ‘Crisis affected populations meet their humanitarian needs in a sustainable, culturally appropriate and dignified manner’.

 On 13th September 2018, the British Red Cross convened a Cash Conference on behalf of the International Red Cross and Red Crescent Movement, guided by the theme ‘Towards Transformation’.
 Read the report or watch the recordings of the different sessions to find out more about the themes that emerged on the day and their contribution to the global debate on the scale-up of humanitarian cash transfers.